lawbel/factorio-blueprints/README.md

 Available options:
-  -h,--help                Show this help text -i,--image FILE          the input image to use -p,--preview FILE        output a preview of the blueprint to the given file,
+  -h,--help                Show this help text -i,--image FILE          the input image to use -p,--preview FILE        output a preview of the blueprint to the given file --set SET                the tileset/palette to use - should be one of
-                           in PNG format
-  --set SET                the tileset/palette to use - should be one of
                            {tile-base, tile-kras, tile-dect, all-base, all-kras}
   -o,--output FORMAT       print the blueprint in the given format - one of